Disability insurance can be extremely helpful to you if you are suffering from an illness or injury and have large financial liabilities as a result.

 What is Bad Faith in Long-Term Disability Claims?

 Long-term disability companies will sometimes deny or delay your claim unfairly.
 This is otherwise known as acting in bad faith.
 Some examples of bad faith in a long-term disability claim include:

 - Delaying one’s claim for an unreasonable amount of time

 - Denying a valid claim for benefits for invalid reasons or paying lower disability benefit than as stated in the policy

 Unfair Evidence Collection

 Some long-term disability companies will unfairly “spy” on people applying for benefits.
 In some cases, investigators for insurance companies have been known to follow claimants and take videos of their activities.
 This visual evidence is then used against the claimant to justify the denial of disability benefits.

-Long-Term Disability Lawyers in Omaha Who Care
+Experienced Long-Term Disability Lawyer in Omaha

 We are proactive in long-term disability cases.
 Our experience in recognizing issues before they become problems has helped guide many claimants through this difficult process, at a time in their lives when they most need the benefits of the protections they purchased.